hallgrimur1471/programming/ctf_writeups/2020/icectf/misc/my_hometown.md

 There is an undeclared variable `m` in the code which we can guess stands for `message` and we can guess the variable `c` stands for `ciphertext`.

-We can see the ciphertext was generated with moduler exponentiation of the message.
+We can see the ciphertext was generated with modular exponentiation of the message.
 So to decrypt this we must find the cube root of `c` modulo `n`.

 ```
 $ python3